What is a bungalow loft conversion?

 Best For: Bungalows with existing hipped roofs and those wanting to maximise space efficiently.

-Velux loft conversions
+Velux loft conversions on bungalows

 Bright space in your velux conversion